TheLucasSchwarz/zeroshotENGINE/README.md

 ### Key Concepts

-*   **Zero-Shot Learning:** The ability of a model to make predictions on unseen classes or tasks without prior training on those specific classes or tasks.
-The system learns entirely through natural language instructions, eliminating the need for labeled examples or fine-tuning.
+*   **Zero-Shot Classification (via Prompting)**: The engine performs *Zero-Shot Classification* by instructing Large Language Models (LLMs) using user-defined natural language prompts.
+This allows classifying text into new categories without needing specific training examples for those categories; the LLM understands the task solely from the prompt provided through the engine.
-*   **Sequential Classification:** A process where tasks are performed in a series of steps without strict dependencies (IDZSC approach).
+*   **Sequential Classification (IDZSC Approach):** The *Iterative Double Validated Zero-Shot Classification (IDZSC)* module enables *Sequential Classification*.
+Within this package, it means users can define a series of potentially independent classification steps executed in order.
+This allows building flexible, multi-stage analysis pipelines where each stage uses potentially different prompts or focuses on different aspects of the text, without requiring strict hierarchical dependencies between stages.
-*   **Hierarchical Classification:** A structured approach that breaks down complex classification tasks into a series of simpler decisions following a predefined hierarchy with explicit dependencies (HDZSC approach).
+*   **Hierarchical Classification (HDZSC Approach):** The *Hierarchical Double Validated Zero-Shot Classification (HDZSC)* module implements *Hierarchical Classification*.
+This allows users to structure classification tasks as a tree or hierarchy defined in the configuration.
+The package guides the LLM through this predefined structure, making classification decisions at one level contingent upon the outcomes of decisions at parent levels.
-*   **Multi-Prompting:** The use of multiple different prompts for different tasks to elicit more comprehensive and reliable predictions from the model.
+*   **Multi-Prompting:** The framework supports a *Multi-Prompting* strategy by allowing users to define distinct prompts for each classification step (in IDZSC) or for different levels/branches within a hierarchy (in HDZSC).
+This flexibility enables tailoring LLM instructions specifically to the sub-task at hand, aiming for improved accuracy and nuance.
-*   **Modular Prompt Design:** While not automated in the current implementation, the modular prompt design with text blocks facilitates manual testing and refinement of prompts to improve classification accuracy.
+*   **Modular Prompt Design:** The package encourages *Modular Prompt Design*.
+Prompts can be constructed from reusable text blocks managed within the configuration.
+While not automated, this structure simplifies the user's process of experimenting with, testing, and refining different prompt components manually to optimize LLM performance.
 ### Core Modules
 * **Iterative Double Validated Zero-Shot Classification (IDZSC)**: IDZSC is the core module to classify texts in an iterative process.
 It can use a double validation technique to ensure the robustness and accuracy of the classifications.
 * **Hierarchical Double Validated Zero-Shot Classification (HDZSC)**: HDZSC extends the zero-shot classification capabilities to hierarchical category structures.
 It leverages a double validation approach to maintain accuracy while navigating the complexities of hierarchical classification.